gomorpheus/morpheus-apidoc/source/includes/_jobs.md

 workflow.id | Y if task.id not used | Use this to assign workflow to job.
-Not compatible with task targetType | Y | Target type where job will execute: appliance, instance, server targets | 1..n for instance or server target types | Key for targets configuration, see [Targets](#targets) scheduleMode | Y | Job execution schedule type ID or 'manual' customConfig | N | Job custom configuration
+Not compatible with task targetType | Y | Target type where job will execute: appliance, instance, server targets | 1..n for instance or server target types | Key for targets configuration, see [Targets](#targets) scheduleMode | Y | Job execution schedule type ID or 'manual' or 'dateTime' customConfig | N | Job custom configuration dateTime | N | Date and Time to execute the job.
+Use UTC time in the format 2020-02-15T05:00:00Z.
+Required when scheduleMode is 'dateTime'. run | N | If true executes job

 #### Targets